inginerie-software-22-23/proiect-inginerie-software-mandat/README.md

 # Software Architecture

-### MVC

-The term MVC stands for "Model-View-Controller", a UI pattern that breaks up the responsibilities of responding to user requests into several parts.
-Our application template is composed of ConsoleApp, WebApp and WebApplication.
-The WebApp it is structured on a "N-Layer" architecturen.

 ### Traditional "N-Layer" architecture applications
 The application is divided into 4 layers: Business Logic, DataAccess, Common and Entities.